bencripps/react-redux-grid/docs/USING_SORT.md

 In another reducer, you may wish to listen to any sort changes to capture the new order and trigger state change which other components could respond to and update accordingly.

-In your reducer, you would listen for SORT_DATA type with an action that has a data property, an ImmutableJS List of the new sorted order.
+In your reducer, you would listen for the SORT_DATA type (see [Types](docs/USING_TYPES.md)) with an action that has a data property, an ImmutableJS List of the new sorted order.

 ```
-case "@@react-redux-grid/SORT_DATA":
+case ActionTypes.SORT_DATA:
   return Object.assign({}, state, {
     searchResults: action.data
   })